Understanding and Using John Towill Rutt's Work

 Scholars have mixed feelings about John Towill Rutt.
 He was an English Unitarian that had connections to Joseph Priestley.
 He made a compilation of Priestley's non-scientific work and he also edited some reprints of Priestley books.
 In The Theological and Miscellaneous Works of Joseph Priestley, Rutt compiled the non-scientific works of Priestley (books, letters, sermons, and pamphlets) into a twenty-five volume (twenty-six book) work.
 He edited Priestley’s work.
 He however did not say how and when he edited the work.
 Scholars note that he would cut out paragraphs, combined letters, capitalized letters, and changed the punctuation.

-The Theological and Miscellaneous Works of Joseph Priestley can be accessed in several ways.
+The Theological and Miscellaneous Works of Joseph Priestley can be accessed in several ways beyond the internet.
 The first way is to go to a rare book room or special collections area at an institution and use the originals.
-The second way is to go to a library and look at Rutt in microfiche (I am not aware of Rutt being in another format).
-The third way is to buy or find a copy of the 1999 reprint (The Theological and Miscellaneous Works of Joseph Priestley was reprinted in 1999 by Thoemmes Press)of The Theological and Miscellaneous Works of Joseph Priestley.
-Below are the advantages and disadvantages of using each form to access Rutt.
-The reader should keep in mind that Rutt did edit Priestley's work and by using Rutt you are not looking at the most textually faithful reprint.
+The second way is to go to a library and look at Rutt on microfiche.
+The third way is to buy or find a copy of the 1999 reprint (or other reprint editions)of The Theological and Miscellaneous Works of Joseph Priestley.